gabrielspmoreira/kinect4map/README.md

 * ESRI ArcGIS Runtime for WPF
 * Telerik Map Control

-You can use a Microsoft Kinect for Windows sensor, or event your Kinect for XBox 360 sensor for testing (MS Kinect SDK 1.5)
+You can use a Microsoft Kinect for Windows sensor, or event your Kinect for XBox 360 sensor (with an adapter cable) for testing (MS Kinect SDK 1.5)

 ![Kinect4Map Sample App screenshot](https://raw.github.com/gabrielspmoreira/kinect4map/master/resources/screenshot_demoapp.png)

-Projects
+Structure
 ----------
 * **Kinect4Map** - Interfaces and generic implemantations for Kinect and map controls interface
 * **Kinect4EsriMap** - Kinect4Map implementation for ArcGIS Runtime for WPF